Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: Abstract

 \section{Abstract}

-This note presents a novel, efficient economic model predictive control (EMPC) scheme for non-dissipative systems subject to state and input constraints.
-A new conception of convergence filters is defined to address the stability issue of EMPC for constrained non-dissipative systems.
-Three convergence filters are designed accordingly to be imposed into the receding horizon optimization problem of EMPC.
-To improve online computational efficiency, the variable horizon idea without terminal constraints is adopted to compromise the convergence speed, economic performance, and computational burden of EMPC.
-Moreover, sufficient conditions are derived to guarantee the recursive feasibility and stability of the EMPC.
-The advantages of the proposed EMPC are validated by a classical non-dissipative continuous stirred-tank reactor.
+This note presents a novel and efficient Economic Model Predictive Control (EMPC) scheme specifically designed for non-dissipative systems subject to state and input constraints.
+To address the stability challenge of EMPC for constrained non-dissipative systems, a new concept of convergence filters is introduced.
+Three alternative convergence filters are designed accordingly to be incorporated into the receding horizon optimization problem of EMPC.
+To improve online computational efficiency, the variable horizon approach without explicit terminal state constraints is adopted.
+This design allows for a flexible trade-off among convergence speed, economic performance, and computational burden via simple parameter adjustment.
+Moreover, sufficient conditions are rigorously derived to guarantee recursive feasibility and stability.
+The advantages of the proposed EMPC are validated through simulations on a classical non-dissipative continuous stirred-tank reactor.